DARTHxROGUE1/gpio_soc_kria_kv260/README.md

 # gpio_soc_kria_kv260
 project currently under progress having problems in bitstream

 System On Chip(SOC) desing to target the Xilinx Kria KV260 board.
-The core of the system is picorv32, a RISC-V CPU,with custom GPIO and a simple UART peripheral.
+The core of the system is picorv32, a RISC-V CPU,with custom GPIO and a simple UART peripheral.It also contains a simple RAM unit nothing too fancy.

 /rtl : source files for soc,picorv32 core and peripheral wrappers